-We at RAIDBOXES have been using our home offices for a long time, partly or even completely.
-This is why we are probably much better prepared for the current Corona crisis than companies who were reluctant to letting their team work from home.
-You work in an agency or as a freelancer and are still looking for the right setup?
+At Raidboxes, we have been using our home office for a long time, partially or even completely.
+Difficult phases like COVID-19 are much easier to cope with this way.
+You work in an agency or as a freelancer and are still looking for the right infrastructure?
 We have a lot of experience with home office tools.
-And we are happy to pass them on to you.
+And we're happy to pass it on to you.

 In this article you will find the most important tools for distributed work.
-At the same time we will tell you how to use these as efficiently as possible.
-Your team has hardly any experience with collaboration from different locations?
-Then you should also read our additional articles Advantages and disadvantages of remote work as well as Remote leadership: Managing an agency as a digital nomad .
+At the same time, we'll tell you how to use them as efficiently as possible.
+Your team doesn't have much experience with working from different locations?
+Then read our additional articles on the advantages and disadvantages of remote work as well as Remote Leadership: Location-independent agencies.

-Before we get started, a little tip: RAIDBOXES wants to help during the current crisis: Are you planning a platform for your region on which local shops, restaurants and service providers can present themselves digitally?
-Then take a look at our Initiative for #SupportYourLocals .
-You're using our FREE DEV Programto host your projects for free during the development phase?
-To support you during this time we are happy to extend the free development phase – uncomplicated and unbureaucratic.
+Before we get started, here's a little tip: Raidboxes will help you through the current crisis: Are you planning a platform for your region where local traders, restaurateurs and service providers can present themselves digitally?
+Then take a look at our #SupportYourLocals initiative.
+You use our FREE DEV programme to host your projects for free during the development phase?
+Then we will extend this phase if necessary - uncomplicated and unbureaucratic.

 Your experience counts

-Slack: is a kind of chat service for companies, agencies and teams.
-Many companies in the technical environment and in the WordPress scene organize themselves completely via Slack.
-Especially when a part of the employees work from home, as is the case with RAIDBOXES .
-More and more companies are even working fully remote - without a central office.
-Then tools are Slack indispensable.
+Slack is a kind of chat service for companies, agencies and teams.
+Many companies in the technical environment and in the WordPress scene organise themselves completely via Slack.
+Especially when some of the employees work from home, like at Raidboxes.
+More and more companies even work completely remotely - without a central office.
+Then tools like Slack are indispensable.

-Here is a small insight into how we Slack use:
+Here's a small insight into how we use Slack at RAIDBOXES:

-- Direct communication: Just ask a question quickly without leaving your desk?
-You can chat directly with someone, or set up a group chat for any person in the company/team.
-You can also upload and exchange files.
+- Direct communication: Ask a quick question without leaving your desk?
+You can chat directly with someone, or put together any people in the company/team for a group chat.
+Files can also be uploaded and exchanged.

-- Channels: Discussions or results that only interest individual teams are communicated and organised in special channels ("Channels").
+- Channels: Discussions or results that are only of interest to individual teams are communicated and organized in special channels.

-- Notifications: Define for which messages and channels you want to receive what kind of notification to be informed immediately.
-Or mute individual channels ("Mute") to only read along from time to time.
+- Notifications: Define which messages and channels you want to receive which type of notification for in order to be informed immediately.
+Or mute individual channels so that you can only read them from time to time.

 - Ping: A message is particularly important?
 You want the other person or the team to be informed immediately?
-You can use so-called pings for this.
+For this you can use so-called pings.

-- Status: In a status channel we communicate whether we are currently working and available.
-Or whether we take a break or do not want to be disturbed ("tunnel").
-Slack also offers its own function and marking for this purpose.
+- Status: In a status channel, we communicate whether we are currently working and can be reached.
+Or whether we are taking a break or do not want to be disturbed ("tunnel").
+Slack also offers its own function and labeling for this.

-- Work productively: If you stand in front of your colleagues' desks for every question and remark, you inevitably interrupt their work.
-You Slack can control who wants to read what and when.
+- Work productively: If you stand in front of your colleagues' desks every time they ask a question or make a comment, you will inevitably interrupt their work.
+At Slack you can control who reads what and when.
 This increases efficiency - if used correctly.

-- Avoid distraction: Also Slack can provide for chaotic communication.
-Therefore it is important to use functions like join/follow, mute, status messages, ping, threads etc. systematically.
+- Avoid distractions: Also Slack can make for chaotic communication.
+That's why it's important to use features like join/follow, mute, status messages, ping, threads, etc. systematically.

 - Autarkic information: You decide where you want to read along.
-Or you leave a channel when it is no longer relevant to you.
+Or you leave a channel if it is no longer relevant for you.

 - Archive: You can search for past entries.
-This way, all communication within the company - as well as its results - is documented.
+This way, all communication in the company - as well as its results - is documented.
 This is important to avoid duplicate discussions.

-- Remote connection: If used consistently, home office employees Slack are just as informed as the teams on site.
+- Remote connectivity: With consistent use of Slack , employees in the home office are just as informed as the teams on site.

-You can Slack also make calls or hold online meetings - with or without a camera.
-We no longer use this function ourselves, the quality and performance were too poor for us.
+You can also use Slack to make calls or hold online meetings - with or without cameras.
+We weren't happy with the quality of this feature in Slack so it's not something we still use.
 More about that later.
 Do you have questions about using Slack or about the other applications listed here?
-The comments are open.
+We welcome your comments.

-As an alternative to Slack serves Microsoft Teams.
+Microsoft Teams serves as an alternative to Slack .
 It can also be used to combine chats, meetings, notes and attachments.
-Through the connection to Office 365, the service should be particularly worthwhile for companies that already have a strong infrastructure for Microsoft.
+Due to the connection to Office 365, the service is likely to be particularly worthwhile for companies that already have a strong infrastructure for Microsoft.

 Google Meet: video conferencing for businesses

 Google provides a variety of tools for businesses.
-These are usually easy to use and are geared towards virtual collaboration.
-This also applies to Google Meet.
+These are mostly easy to use and geared towards virtual collaboration.
+This is also true for Google Meet.
 The tool is still known to most as Google Hangouts.
-There are apps for Android and iOS to participate in online meetings.
-But you can also dial in using your browser, where Chrome is best connected.
+There are apps for Android and iOS to join online meetings.
+But you can also dial in purely through the browser, with Chrome being the best connected.

-Otherwise Firefox, Edge and Apple Safari are supported.
-External guests can be integrated via an invitation link or a meeting ID.
+Firefox, Edge, and Apple Safari are also supported.
+External guests can participate in meetings using an invitation link or meeting ID.
 Meet is integrated into the Google Suite.
 This is especially useful if you use other Google tools, such as the calendar.
-For each meeting entry, a suitable link for the meeting is then generated if required.
+If desired, a suitable link is created for every meeting entry.

 Google and privacy

-We RAIDBOXES have also created several fixed virtual meeting rooms.
+We at Raidboxes have also created several fixed virtual meeting rooms.
 The link always remains the same.
-We then meet in "Münster", "Freiburg", "Hamburg" or "Magdeburg" - the last three are the locations of our Remote employees.
-This way we can make appointments quickly and easily, even for spontaneous meetings.
+We then meet in "Münster", "Freiburg", "Hamburg" or "Magdeburg" - the last three are the locations of our remote employees.
+This way we can arrange meetings quickly and easily, even for spontaneous meetings.

-Otherwise, we use the online meetings for various purposes.
-Sometimes for meetings on site with a "switch" to the remoters (top right, the picture was taken before Corona), or for a virtual beer or water at home office hours:
+Otherwise, we use the online meetings for a wide variety of purposes.
+Sometimes for on-site meetings with a "switch" to the remoters (top right, the picture was taken before Corona), or for a virtual after-work beer or water in home office times:

-Video conferences are difficult to handle above a certain size.
-We also notice this when, as is the case now - in Corona's time - almost all employees join in from home.
-If an online meeting has more than ten participants, you need to organise them clearly.
-For example, with the following rules and options:
+Video conferences are difficult to manage once they reach a certain size.
+This is something we've noticed now during the corona pandemic where nearly all employees join meetings from home.
+If an online meeting has over ten participants, you need to organize them clearly.
+For example, with the following options and rules:

-- Facilitation: Someone should lead the meeting, collect contributions, shift overflowing discussions and control the time frame.
+- Facilitation: Someone should lead the meeting, solicit input, shift sprawling discussions, and control the time frame.

-- Agenda: You have problems keeping the structure?
-A document shared in advance and to be worked on by everyone helps you.
-In it, you determine together which points should be discussed.
+- Agenda: You have problems to keep the structure?
+A document shared in advance and to be worked on by all will help you.
+In it, you determine together which points are to be discussed.

-- Mute it: You want to improve audio quality?
-Then everyone should mute, as long as they are just listening.
+- Mute: You want to improve audio quality?
+Then everyone should mute themselves, as long as they're just listening.

-- Accompanying chat: Most systems support a chat function in addition to the audio or video track.
-You can use this to contact the moderator, for example, if you want to be considered by the moderator.
+- Accompanying chat: Most systems support a chat function next to the audio or video track.
+In it, you can, for example, report if you want to be considered by the moderation.

-We used to use video telephony for RAIDBOXES Slack calls.
-But as the size of the team increased, the problems became more frequent: conference call abandonment and poor audio and video quality.
-Google Meet has been more stable, even at low bandwidth.
-For example in the home office or on the road.
-Test for yourself which service works best.
+We used to use Slack Calls for video telephony at Raidboxes\.
+But as the team grew, the problems increased: Aborts in the conferences as well as poor sound and video quality.
+Google Meet has been more stable so far, even with low bandwidth.
+For example, in the home office or on the road.
+Test for yourself which service is best suited.
 Other alternatives are Skype from Microsoft or Zoom.

-Not all your customers or partners are reachable via chat, Slack , Skype & Co.
+Not all of your customers or partners can be reached via chat, Slack , Skype & Co.
 And not all employees have or want a business smartphone.
-Then you need the good old telephone in its modern version.
-With service providers like Aircall you can make phone calls from your company computer.
-Whether you use the world of Microsoft or Apple.
+Then you need the good old telephone, in its modern version.
+With service providers like Aircall you can make calls from your company computer.
+No matter whether you use the world of Microsoft or Apple.

-The quality of the calls is no longer a problem in times of IP telephony.
-Thanks to your own "landline" number, no one notices where you're calling from - you can set the area code yourself if required.
+The quality of calls is no longer a problem in the age of IP telephony.
+Thanks to your own "landline" number, no one notices where you're calling from - you set the area code yourself if you need to.
 And you can be reached at any time.
 Assistants such as the virtual answering machine provide additional support.
 Most providers also allow you to create shared numbers for individual teams.

-Or you can connect the virtual phone to your CRM or helpdesk.
-Aircall offers an integration among others for:
+You can also connect the virtual phone to your CRM or helpdesk.
+Aircall offers integrations for, among others:

 - Zoho (more on this in a moment)